-- You will work in pairs - Decide who will be the Coach and who will be Coached first - Discuss Struggle/Challenge and Coach (10 minutes) - Discuss how it went and what could've been better (5 minutes) - Switch roles!
-(10 minutes) - Discuss how it went and what could've been better (5 minutes) - Then we will discuss together!
+- You will work in pairs - Decide who will be the Coach and who will be Coached first - Discuss Struggle/Challenge and Coach (10 minutes) - Switch roles!
+(10 minutes) - Discuss how it went and what could've been better (10 minutes) - Then we will discuss together!